daxpedda/unchecked_unwrap/README.md

 ## CI

-This crate is checked daily by CI to make sure that it builds successfully with the newest versions rust stable, beta and nightly.
+This crate is checked daily by CI to make sure that it builds successfully with the newest versions of rust stable, beta and nightly.

 ## Alternatives